NdagiStanley/not-by-might/README.md

 ## Deployment

 You might want to deploy this project.
 Well, the application is ready fro deployment to heroku.
-After installing _heroku toolbelt_;
+After installing _heroku toolbelt_; do the following (Ensure you are in the root folder):

-RUN ```heroku local web``` to check it how it will look after deployment
+RUN ```heroku local web``` and go to to check it how it will look after deployment

 RUN ```heroku login``` and enter your credentials.